ezubirds/Eze-Promotion/README.md

 # Eze-Promotion
-We are dedicated to promote oromo channels in telegram
+We are dedicated to promote Ethiopian Islamic channels in telegram